Every golf round tells a story. Start tracking yours.

 Capture how you felt

-Here is something most golf apps completely miss: how you felt during the round.
-Were you locked in on the front nine but lost focus on the back?
-Did your putting feel solid even though the numbers did not show it?
-Was your course management sharp or did you keep going for hero shots?
+Most golf tracking apps miss one critical part: how you actually played and felt during the round.
+Were you confident on the front nine but lost focus on the back?
+Did your putting feel solid despite the numbers?

 Fairway Journal lets you rate your own performance across every aspect of your game - overall play, putting, short game, long game, course management, and more.
 These are not calculated stats.
 They are your honest self-assessment, and they reveal patterns that numbers alone cannot.